 - October 24 - Part 4: Braiding Sweetgrass

 - October 31 – Part 5: Burning Sweetgrass

 - November 7 – Final reflections and guest speaker

 Robin Wall Kimmerer is a mother, scientist, decorated professor and enrolled member of the Citizen Potawatomi Nation.
 She is the author of the New York Times bestselling collection of essays Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge and the Teachings of Plants as well as Gathering Moss: A Natural and Cultural History of Mosses.

 Kimmerer is a 2022 MacArthur Fellow.
 She lives in Syracuse, New York, where she is a SUNY Distinguished Teaching Professor of Environmental Biology, and the founder and director of the Center for Native Peoples and the Environment.

 Frequently Asked Questions

 The CUAA Truth and Reconciliation Learning Circle will begin on Oct.
-20 from 8 — 9 p.m.
+3, 2023 from 8 — 9 p.m.
 (PST) and continue weekly on Tuesday evenings until November 7, 2023.
 The timing is subject to change based on preferences of preferred participants.

 No fee to participate, but you will need to find your own copy of the book.

 Copies are available at the CapU library, otherwise you should be able to obtain a copy at the local bookstore or online.
 If you are in the greater Vancouver area, we recommend visiting Massy Books, a local and Indigenous-owned and operated book store.